AkiLetschne/restocks_api_wrapper/README.md

 Ensure that you are using Python 3.11 or higher, as this is the minimum version required for this package.

 ## Functions
+The following table describes each function available in the RestocksClient object, along with whether a user login is required to use the function.

 | Function Name         | Description                                         | Login Required |
 |-----------------------|-----------------------------------------------------|----------------|